aidangardnerokearny/aidangardnerokearny.github.io/Pages/SomeOldWork.md

 ## Written Work
 - [Combinatorial fake discriminatory selections for combined dE/dx and disappearing track search with the ATLAS detector](/Documents/AGO_HC_Thesis.pdf)
     - June 2025
     - My undergraduate thesis for UO's Clark Honors College.
-A broad overview of everything I worked on as a part of the $dE/dx$ and disappearing track analysis with ATLAS
+A broad overview of everything I worked on as a part of the $dE/dx$ and disappearing track analysis with ATLAS, highlighting the interesting results

 - [Comparing resolved and boosted jet identification algorithms to search for beyond the Standard Model scalar bosons with the ATLAS detector](/Documents/AGOSHbbyyReport.pdf)
     - August 2024